nim-lang/Nim/doc/manual.rst

 Custom exceptions
 -----------------

 Is it possible to create custom exceptions.
-These make it easy to distinguish between exceptions raised by nim and those from your own code.

 A custom exception is a custom type:

 .. code-block:: nim
   type